What is Cushing’s Syndrome?

 Who Gets It?

-Cushing’s syndrome is relatively rare.
-An estimated 10-15 people per million are affected each year.
-It is most common in adults, between the ages of 20 and 50 years old, although it can occur at any age. it affects women five times more frequently than men.
+Cushing’s Syndrome is relatively rare.
+An estimated 5-15 people per million are diagnosed with pituitary-source Cushing’s Disease each year.
+Estimates are updating often with new data, but the estimated number of patients diagnosed with non-pituitary Cushing’s Syndrome is around 50 people per million.
+It is most common in adults between the ages of 25 and 55 years old, although it can occur at any age. it affects women five times more frequently than men.

 What Should I Do If I Think I Have Cushing’s?

 Make an appointment with your physician immediately.
-Tell them about all of your symptoms.
+Tell them about your symptoms.
 Take pictures that show what you looked like prior to having symptoms of Cushing’s.
-Diagnosis is not as easy as one would expect.
+Ask for screening.
+More and more non-specialist doctors are willing to screen these days, and we support that wholeheartedly!